atmask/sparrow/README.md

 # Deploy and Run

 An official image is available through ghcr.
 The creation of a Helm chart is currently in progress.
-The application can be configured via the following environment variable.
+The application can be configured via the following environment variables.

 ## General